 But mostly I was wrong.
 Development of our first Interpretive Plan in 2009 forced us to look more critically at our choices.
 Looking at a map of programming around the site, I had to conclude that our version of “neutrality” was mostly taking the form of silence.
 As a coworker said at the time, “Oh, we talk about race and the US criminal justice system every day…our silence tells visitors exactly what we think about it.”

-In developing the companion exhibit, Prisons Today: Questions in the Age of Mass Incarceration we faced a crossroad.
+In developing the companion exhibit, Prisons Today: Questions in the Age of Mass Incarceration, we faced a crossroads.
 We had dipped a toe into the pool of honesty about our perspectives, but we had maintained the illusion of neutrality.
-The new exhibit was shaping up to be a deep dive into issues of policy, race, enforcement and outcomes.
+The new exhibit was shaping up to be a deep dive into issues of policy, race, enforcement, and outcomes.
 Were we really going to say “on the one hand….?”
 It felt patronizing.

-Our audience has grown by more than 20% since we began addressing these complex and troubling aspects of American life.
+Our audience has grown by more than 20 percent since we began addressing these complex and troubling aspects of American life.
 I once feared these subjects would suppress our attendance.
-I feared they would divide our Board of Directors and scare potential funders.
+I feared they would divide our board of directors and scare potential funders.
 I feared they’d harm staff morale, including my own.
 And I thought neutrality, whatever that meant, had to guide all of our programming decisions.
 I was wrong on every front.